top of page

 206898.png

 Welcome to the Home Economics Department in De La Salle College.
 We strive to create a happy, caring and creative environment where pupils and staff enjoy working together to learn new skills and develop existing skills.
+Home Economics is at the centre of the Northern Ireland Curriculum.
+It is an important STEM subject that is taught to all pupils in De La Salle in Years 8, 9 and 10.

 Subjects offered within our Department

-• KS3 Food and Nutrition (HE) (Years 8, 9 and 10)
+KS3 Home Economics (Years 8, 9 and 10)

 Home Economics helps prepare young people for independent living.
 It is a practical subject that can promote and enhance the wellbeing of individuals, families and communities through understanding food choice, nutritional health, consumer issues and relationships.
 This subject strand aims to equip pupils with the knowledge, skills and values that will help them to make appropriate lifestyle choices.